ireapps/coding-for-journalists/docs/install.md

 Not to evangelize about Homebrew too much, but if you decide to travel down the path leading to some of the more complex data journalism techniques on the command line, you'll find other uses for Homebrew and its many packages beyond just providing a clean copy of Python.

 It has downsides; Homebrew requires a current version of Apple's Xcode's command line tools to be installed on your computer first.
-A full guide is [available here](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Installation.md) to get you up and running.
+The easiest route for installation is detailed right on its [home page](http://brew.sh/); additional information, including a list of system requirements is [available here](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Installation.md).

 !!! caution
 	Changes in OS X 10.11 El Capitan can make this process even trickier.
 Apple insituted extra system protections that have the capability of adding a few steps to the Homebrew install process.
 If you're running into these issues, [read this](https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/El_Capitan_and_Homebrew.md) for more information.

 !!! note
+	Sometimes your system will have trouble sniffing out the route to the version of Python installed by Homebrew.
+An easy way to check is by typing `which python`, a command that checks the full path of what's being executed.
+Anything installed by Homebrew, by default, is at `/usr/local/bin/`, so you should see `/usr/local/bin/python`.

+	If that's not what you see, `echo $PATH` will show you where it's looking for Python.
+If the first item in the list is not `/usr/local/bin`, you'll need to reorder your system path.
+A guide to walk you through a couple of modification options is [here](http://daniel.hepper.net/blog/2011/02/change-order-of-path-entries-on-mac-os-x/).

-	You can also use the built-in OS X Python if you wish.
-The next step in that case will be getting pip up and running.
+To be clear, you can also use the built-in OS X Python if you wish.
+For the exercises here, it should not be a problem.
+In that case, the next step in that case will be getting pip up and running.

+---

 1\. **Check for pip**

 Homebrew's Python comes with pip in tow.
 If you're using the OS X system version, let's see if it's installed.
 Open the Terminal and type the following:

 ```bash
 pip -V
 ```